-If you have any questions about the Nutrikids program or the Food Service Program, please call Maryann Lazzaro, M.S., R.D. at 412.798.6367 or Janet Price at 412.798.6349.
+If you have any questions about the Nutrikids program or the Food Service Program, please call the Food Service Department at 412.798.6367.

 NUTRITION GUIDELINES

 All foods available in district schools during the school day shall be offered to students with consideration for promoting student health and reducing childhood obesity.
 Foods provided through the National School Lunch or School Breakfast Programs shall comply with federal nutrition standards under the School Meals Initiative.